jquery-archive/plugins.jquery.com/README.md

 ### How it works

 The plugins site is an index of GitHub repositories that contain jQuery plugins.
-The repositories can contain one or many jQuery plugin with an accompanying valid jquery.json manifest files in the repository root.
+The repositories can contain one or many jQuery plugin with an accompanying valid `plugin.jquery.json` manifest file in the repository root.
 The specification for this file lives [here](plugins.jquery.com/docs/package-manifest).

 ### How to list a plugin

-Simply add a [post-receive hook](http://help.github.com/post-receive-hooks/) to your repository with our web hook url, `http://plugins.jquery.com/_update`.
+Simply add a [post-receive hook](http://help.github.com/post-receive-hooks/) to your repository with our web hook url, `http://plugins.jquery.com/postreceive-hook.`.
-**Warning:** This is not yet functional!

 ## Development